 Milner was born in Nelson, New Zealand, on 7 November 1875, into a working-class, intellectually astute, family.
 In an era when few children proceeded to a secondary school—the majority of youth did not enter the senior primary school standards, let alone continue their schooling at a fee-charging secondary institution.
 Milner distinguished himself from his peers by winning a Nelson Education Board Scholarship in 1889 that allowed him to enter a secondary or high school without paying tuition fees.
 He also gained prizes for high-level academic achievement, subsequently, at Nelson College (the town’s secondary school) in English and in Latin.

 Milner’s educational thinking was influenced heavily in his adolescent years by Frederick Gibbs, a Nelson primary school headmaster and, later, a teaching colleague and friend of Milner’s at Nelson College.
-Gibbs espoused humanistic and liberal educational views, disliked the formal methods of teaching grammar that were readily apparent in New Zealand schools, and advocated the teaching of cultural aspects of education such as art and music alongside the promotion of sciences and physical fitness for youth.
+Gibbs espoused humanistic and liberal educational views, disliked the formal methods of teaching grammar that occurred in New Zealand schools, and advocated the teaching of cultural aspects of education such as art and music alongside the promotion of sciences and physical fitness for youth.

 Milner gained an MA (first-class honours) degree in languages and literature (English and Latin) from Canterbury University College (Christchurch) in 1896, and was the colony’s top-performing senior-level student in every examination for these subjects.
 His love of languages developed further from studying under Professor John Macmillan Brown in Christchurch, whose linguistic imagination, verbal fluency, and moral idealism appealed.
 Indeed, written and oral dexterity—and the appreciation of fine art, good literature, and of music—was to become central to Milner’s work as a secondary school teacher and, later, particularly as Rector (Headmaster) at Waitaki Boys’ High School (Oamaru, New Zealand) for 38 years.
 The influence of mentors and colleagues on Milner’s schooling philosophy continued well beyond his university years.

-As a English and languages teacher at Nelson College—a boys’ only secondary school—between 1897 and 1906 Milner identified strongly with the teaching practice and philosophy modelled by the newly appointed headmaster, William Littlejohn, who “[sought] to educate [pupils] for life, but not to educate merely for making a living”.
+As an English and languages teacher at Nelson College—a boys’ only secondary school—between 1897 and 1906 Milner identified strongly with the teaching practice and philosophy modelled by the newly appointed headmaster, William Littlejohn, who “[sought] to educate [pupils] for life, but not to educate merely for making a living”.
 Here, Milner saw clear synergies between Brown and Littlejohn’s classroom practice.
 Littlejohn’s willingness to view pupils’ personal development less in terms of examination passes and results than in the personal development of “good character” found a ready convert in Milner.
 This was a theme to which Milner would return in most of his educational activities and in his numerous public addresses in New Zealand and internationally for four decades.